elecfreaks/learn-en/microbitKit/microbit-xgo-robot-kit/calibrate-xgo-with-the-standards.md

 The standard posture of XGO

-Complete the calibration in APP, and XGO would be calibrated to its intial status.
+Complete the calibration in APP, and XGO would be calibrated to its initial status.